carpentries/instructor-training/_extras/training_calendar.md

     - 12 noon to 4 pm North America Eastern
     - 5 pm to 9 pm British Summer time
 <br><br>
-* [October 14-22, 2020](https://www.eventbrite.com/e/online-instructor-training-october-14-22-2020-nzdt-tickets-123260626853) This event will run for 4 hours a day, Wednesday and Thursday, for two weeks.
+* October 14-22, 202 This event will run for 4 hours a day, Wednesday and Thursday, for two weeks. *Registration closed*
    - 8:30 am to 12:30 pm Japan Standard Time
    - 9:30 am to 1:30 pm Australia Eastern Standard Time
    - 12:30 pm - 4:30 pm New Zealand Daylight Time